aidadatahub/aidadatahub.github.io/index.md

 data with the world, making high-quality datasets more [FAIR](/metrics#fair) and citeable using Digital Object Identifiers ([DOI](/about#what-are-dois-and-dataset-registers)).

+We can also fund work with extracting [prioritized data](/prio) for sharing on the AIDA Data Hub.

 {% assign bytes = 0 -%}
 {% assign scans = 0 -%}
 {% assign annotations = 0 -%}